-Internal Control is a process, affected by the those charged with governance, management, and other personnel, designed to provide reasonable assurance regarding the achievement of the entity’s objectives relating to operations, reporting, and compliance.
+As communicated by the State of New York, Internal Controls are the processes, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of objectives relating to operations, reporting, and compliance.

-Internal controls are an integral part of any organization’s policies and procedures.
-Internal controls consist of all the measures taken by the College:
+Internal controls consist of all measures taken by the College to:

-2. To safeguard resources against loss due to waste, abuse, mismanagement, errors and fraud;
+- Safeguard assets and resources against loss due to waste, mismanagement, errors, abuse, theft, and fraud.